TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 puts my_name #=> "Joe Smith"
 ```
-Lets breake it down:
+Let's break it down:
 `def` - is a built in Ruby keyword.
 It lets Ruby know this is the start of a method *definition*.

 `my_name` - is the name of the method.
 You can name pretty much name it whatever you want.
-But there are some contraints and conventions which are described in the next section.
+But there are some constraints and conventions which are described in the next section.

 `"Joe Smith"` - is in the *method body*.
-The method body is where the logic of your method goes.This paticular method will just *return* a string when its *called*
+The method body is where the logic of your method goes.
+This particular method will just *return* a string when it's *called*.

 `end` - as you might have guessed `end` marks the *end* of the method definition.
-Its another Ruby keyword.
+It's another Ruby keyword.

 To call the method you simply need to use its name, as shown in the last line of the example `puts my_name`

-## Paramaters and Arguments
+## Parameters and Arguments
-* basics about what parametrs are
+* basics about what parameters are
 * default parameters

 ## What Methods Return